William Wirt (attorney general): Career

-In 1799 his wife died, and he moved to Richmond, where he became clerk of the Virginia House of Delegates, then chancellor of the Eastern District of Virginia, resigning after six months.
-In 1802, he married Elizabeth Washington Gamble, the daughter of Colonel Robert Gamble of Richmond.
+In 1799 his wife died, and Wirt moved to Richmond, where he became clerk of the Virginia House of Delegates.
+Legislators elected him as chancellor for the Eastern District of Virginia, although he resigned after six months.
+In 1800 Wirt also was one of the co-counsel defending James Callender, a Jefferson associate and later critic, who was prosecuted under the Alien and Sedition Acts of 1798.
+In 1802, Wirt married Elizabeth Washington Gamble, the daughter of Colonel Robert Gamble of Richmond.
 In the winter of 1803/04, Wirt moved to Norfolk, but in 1806, wishing for a wider field of practice, returned to Richmond.

-In 1807, President Thomas Jefferson asked him to be the prosecutor in Aaron Burr's trial for treason.
+In 1807, President Thomas Jefferson asked Wirt to serve as the prosecutor in Aaron Burr's trial for treason.
 His principal speech, four hours in length, was characterized by eloquent appeal, polished wit, and logical reasoning.
 It greatly extended his fame.
 The passage in which he depicted in glowing colors the home of Harman Blennerhassett and "the wife of his bosom, whom he lately permitted not the winds of summer 'to visit too roughly'", as "shivering at midnight on the wintry banks of the Ohio, and mingling her tears with the torrents that froze as they fell", was for many years a favorite piece for academic declamation.
 Wirt was nicknamed the "Whip Syllabub Genius" by his enemies for the frothy, over-the-top nature of his oratory.

+Virginia politician

+In 1808, Richmond voters elected Wirt as their representative to the Virginia House of Delegates (a part-time position).
+In 1814, he sought election to the U.S. Senate, but Virginia legislators instead elected James Barbour.
+In 1816, Wirt accepted an appointment as U.S. Attorney for the District of Virginia.